APradyut/PythonArduinoCameraGUI/README.md

 2. The webcam program killing process is not accurate.
 3. The frames sizes are set for a 7 inch display, you can change as needed.

+For any queries feel free to send a mail on adarsh.pradyut@gmail.com